hino5160/test/README.md

-# test
+# About
-test for Github pages
+This page is used test for Github pages.
 ## URL
 https://hino5160.github.io/test/